-- Applicants will receive written notification of the outcome of their application within 10 business days of the committee making a determination.
+- Applicants receive written notification of the outcome of their application within ten business days of committee endorsement.

-- Copies of notification will be provided to the applicant’s supervisor.
+- A copy of the notification is provided to the applicant’s supervisor.

-- Funds will be reimbursed to the successful applicant or local area upon submission of official receipts to email@example.com.
+- Funds are reimbursed to the successful applicant or local area upon submission of a completed reimbursement form and official receipts to email@example.com.

 - Awarded funds must be exhausted within 12 months from the date of successful notification.

-- The staff member will be required to provide a written report to their supervisor and/or local Human Resources office on the outcome of the identified career development activity within three months of the activity being completed.
-The report will outline how the participation in the initiative has impacted on their work performance.
+- The staff member is required to provide a written report to firstname.lastname@example.org on the outcomes of the development initiative within three months of the initiative being completed.
+The report outlines how the participation in the initiative has impacted their work.

-- Reports will be placed on the staff member’s personnel file.
-Any future applications for funding under this scheme will be dependent on reports having been completed.
+- Reports are placed on the staff member’s personnel file.
+Any future applications for funding under this scheme are dependent on reports having been completed.

-- The staff member and supervisor must also review the outcomes of the career development initiative as part of their performance review under the Performance and Development Process.
+- The staff member and supervisor must also evaluate the impact of the development activity on their work performance at the next stage of their PDR.

 Recovery of costs on termination of employment

-- Where a staff member resigns before completing twelve months service, commencing from the date the scholarship is granted, the University may seek a refund up to the total awarded value of the scholarship.
+- Where a staff member resigns within 12 months from the date the scholarship is granted, the University may seek a refund up to the total awarded value of the scholarship.